 What factors can affect my Medicare Part B premium?

 Most people actually pay less than the standard Medicare Part B premium amount, which is determined by the federal government each year.
-The standard Medicare Part B premium is $144.60.
+In 2020, the standard Medicare Part B premium is $144.60.
 You might pay more if you have a high income.
 See details below.

 If you delayed enrollment in Part B, you might have to pay a late-enrollment penalty along with your monthly premium- see below.